-Written by Lu Ann Curlee
+Director: Tina Norris, Written by Lu Ann Curlee

-Remember our program One Thousand Books before Kindergarten continues all year.
+Don't forget our ongoing program "One Thousand Books before Kindergarten" that continues all year.
 If you have a child of pre-kindergarten age, stop by the circulation desk and sign up.
-You'll get a packet of materials to keep a record of your child's progress as well as fun games and activities.
+You'll get a packet of materials to keep a record of your child's progress as well as games and activities.